gosub-com/Zurfur/README.md

 * Strings are UTF8 byte arrays initialized
 * Reference types are initialized without `new` keyword and are non-nullable by default
-* `==` operator does not default to reference comparison
 * Type declaration syntax and operator precedence is from Golang
+* Interfaces can be created from object with matching signature (structural typing from Golang)
-* Built from the ground up using `ref` returns
+* Built from the ground up using `ref` returns, slices, and other modern C# constructs
 * Get/set of structs acts like a class, `MyListOfStructPoints[1].X = 5` works like you think it should
-* Interfaces can be explicitly created from object with matching signature (like Golang)
-* Lots of other differences, but if you're familiar with C# it'll all make sense
+* `==` operator does not default to reference comparison

 ## Overview